mindfultatiana/fathersday2024/README.md

 -  I wanted it more custom than the digital card creators.

 ### What I learned:
 Sometimes it's better to just get rid of the shadow and use the same color than delete a box entirely.
+At first when I tried to deploy to github pages it had an error and wouldn't launch.
+I couldn't figure out what I'd done wrong and was thinking I would have to find a more complicated way to launch it.
+I came back and checked a couple hours later and it was live.
+So sometimes it just takes a while to redeploy itself and you did nothing wrong.

 ## Tech Stack
 HTML, CSS, GitHub Pages, Prettier